 People with re-engagement disorders find it difficult to re-engage their attention once it has been interrupted by an interfering event, even if the event is irrelevant to what they are doing.

-If you carefully read the presentation of the various types of attention, you will see that it can be automatic or controlled.
+Attention can be automatic or controlled.
 Attention is automatic (i.e. extremely fast and unconscious) when it is guided by external stimulation.
 This is exogenous attention.

 In other cases, orienting your attention can be controlled, or made willingly, i.e. you guide and monitor your attention.
 It is, therefore, a rather slow process that is partially conscious and consumes a great deal of attention resources.
 This is called endogenous attention.